thradams/cake/ownership.md

-Last Updated 20 Nov 2024
+Last Updated 21 Dez 2024

 This is a work in progress.
 Cake source is currently being used to validate the concepts.
 It's in the process of transitioning to include annotated nullable checks, which was the last feature added.